vivekgamingbeast/Django/README.md

 # Django
-All Django Projects new date
+All Django Projects new dateeee